danielreys/FileLogger/README.md

 ### Start

-You can add this code line in your form method once it is inicializated.
+You can add this code line on your form method once it is inicializated.

 ```
  FileLogger.start();